-Encourage Physical Exercise – Physical exercise promotes the flow of oxygen to the body and brain and helps teens to reduce stress.
-The warmer summer weather allows a perfect opportunity for playing a game of basketball, taking a walk or going for a swim.
+Physical exercise promotes the flow of oxygen to the body and brain and helps teens to reduce stress.
+The warmer summer weather allows a perfect opportunity for playing a game of basketball, taking a walk, or going for a swim.

-Promote Service Learning – Help your teen find a way to give back to the community this summer.
-Whether it be volunteering at a soup kitchen, helping with a community cleanup project or assisting with story hour for smaller children at a local library, community service opportunities will keep your teen engaged and also help him or her to understand the power of helping others.
+Help your teen find a way to give back to the community this summer.
+Whether it be volunteering at a soup kitchen, helping with a community cleanup project, or assisting with story hour for smaller children at a local library, community service opportunities will keep your teen engaged and also help him or her to understand the power of helping others.

-Limit Screen Time – Rather than battling with your teen about the amount of time they are spending playing video games, texting or using social media, sit down and discuss the parameters up front.
+Rather than battling with your teen about the amount of time they are spending playing video games, texting, or using social media, sit down and discuss the parameters up front.
 Making your teen a part of the conversation and setting reasonable limits for device usage at the start of the summer vacation will ensure that everyone understands the terms up.
 Setting boundaries in advance will prevent discussions about device use from being a part of your daily interactions with your teen this summer.
-Also, consider creating a list of tasks such as reading or taking a walk which need to be completed before screen time is an option.
+Also, consider creating a list of tasks such as reading or taking a walk that need to be completed before screen time is an option.

 Summer should allow plenty of opportunities for carefree days spent with friends and family, but with just a bit of planning the summer months can be an incredible opportunity for growth and exploration.